Resort Information

 Getting Here

-Animals on the road and safe driving.
 Kangaroos, deer, wallabies and wombats are all common on the roads in our area and not just within the KNP.
 They can be hard to see and their behaviour cannot be predicted.
-It is best to slow your speed and be ready to stop to avoid and accident if you see an animal on or near the road.
+It is best to slow your speed and be ready to stop to avoid an accident if you see an animal on or near the road.

-Please drive to the conditions.
 The road to Perisher is one of the highest in the country and during winter can be prone to variable weather conditions, including snowfalls, ice, fog and strong winds.
 Drive defensively and practice courteous, safe driving and be prepared for snowy conditions or alternatively travel on the Skitube and generally avoid the hazards listed above.

 TIP:

-- When hiring chains, first know the tyre code and dimensions which are found on the outside of your tyres.
+1. When hiring chains, first know the tyre code and dimensions which are found on the outside of your tyres.

-- Pack a waterproof blanket to lie on and keep your gloves accessible
+2. Pack a waterproof blanket to lie on and keep your gloves accessible

-- Practice fitting the chains before leaving home or at the hire outlet.
+3. Practice fitting the chains before leaving home or at the hire outlet.

 Clothing